 - Lay the strawberry slices on a rack or on baking sheets lined with parchment or silicone mats.
 They can be touching but do not overlap the slices.

-- Dehydrate in the oven at 175°F for ~4 hours or until they are the desired consistency.
+- Dehydrate in the oven at 175°F for about 4 hours or until they are the desired consistency.
 I would recommend turning them over about halfway through, especially if you are drying on baking sheets.

 - Cool and then store in an air-free container at cool room temperature.

-If you make these dehydrated strawberry chips, please comment and/or share a pic!
+If you make these dehydrated strawberry chips, please leave a comment or rating here.
+Or share a pic with me on Instagram!